 BTW: this two lake are temporarily closed due to envirment protection, reopen time is unknown

-site of Mogedwa Ancient Tombs is located about 80 kilometers northwest of Huashixia.
+Mogedwa Ancient Tombs is located about 80 kilometers northwest of Huashixia.
 It is a third-level cultural relics protection unit in Qinghai Province, covering an area of about 2,000 square meters.
 Unfortunately, due to being left unattended for a long time, site of ancient tomb complex was violently excavated by tomb robbers and suffered severe damage

 Geography and climate